Exclusive - Cuba's debt deal: Easy terms, but severe penalties if late again

 The creditor nations have been under pressure from companies in their countries to settle the old debt and free up financing for investment on the Caribbean island.

-"The detente with the United States has created opportunities that U.S. companies still can't capitalise on, and some of our companies want to get here first," one diplomat said.
+"The detente with the United States has created opportunities that U.S. companies still can't capitalize on, and some of our companies want to get here first," one diplomat said.

 The creditors can negotiate debt swaps on a bilateral basis for up to 30 percent of the debt they are owed, or $20 million in development assistance, whichever is higher, the agreement states.